Ladies Up

 SUMMER 2020

-Along SE Alder Street, you will find the original line-up of the Ladies Up murals painted during the height of the racial justice protests the Summer of 2020.
+Along SE Alder Street, the original line-up of the Ladies Up murals painted during the height of the racial justice protests the Summer of 2020.
 Tatyana Ostepenko was born and raised in Soviet Ukraine and painted three Babushkas gazing out onto a rural Ukrainian landscape.
 Salomée is a bilingual designer with Algerian and Peruvian decent born in Switzerland who has went onto launch a successful mural career after painting this mural.
 Amaranta Colindres was born in Santa Ana El Salvador and raised in California and painted a powerful tiger using all spray paint.
 Isis Fisher born and raised in Hawaii painted a trippy pair of figures using only black and white.
 Kyra Watkins originally from Cincinnati, Ohio painted a man with a parrot on their shoulder and has went on to start a youth program mentoring foster kids in mural art.
 Sunny Beard is a tattooist and cancer thriver, originally from Reno, NV, who painted a detailed snake along with red carnations.
 Finally, N.O.
 Bonzo a Portland-based contemporary artist who is known for their feminine images and hard hitting political content.

 As an organization, Killian Pacific believes that fueling creative expression in our city leads to healthy vibrant communities.
 We strive to celebrate the arts in each of our projects and have been privileged to work with the PSAA team on many murals and installations throughout our portfolio.
 The “Ladies Up” mural project spearheaded by PSAA is one of our favorites to date, as we truly appreciate the intent to support local female-identifying artists in creating an all-women’s mural wall in the city of Portland.
 Additionally, we feel that in supporting artists during the unprecedented times we are experiencing today we are not only supporting individuals, but also providing beautiful, artistic moments of hope for everyone to enjoy. - Chelsea Rooklyn, Killian Pacific

-SPONSORS AND PARTNERS
+INAUGURAL SPONSORS AND PARTNERS

 The Central Eastside Mural District is funded, in part, by the Regional Arts & Culture Council, Prosper Portland, the Oregon Arts Commission, and the Central Eastside Industrial Council’s Central Eastside Together grant program.
 Additional support from Buckman Neighborhood community members; Dylan Huff and Katherine Kiely.